-We have state net operating loss carryforwards aggregating \$957 at December 31, 2013 representing state tax benefits, net of federal taxes, of approximately \$622.
-These loss carryforwards are subject to between five, fifteen, and twenty-year carryforward periods, with \$6 expiring after 2016, \$3 expiring after 2017 and \$948 expiring beyond 2018.
-We have provided valuation allowances of \$249 and \$291 at December 31, 2013 and 2012 respectively, against the state tax loss carryforwards, representing the portion of carryforward losses that we believe are not likely to be realized.
-The net change in the valuation allowance totaled \$42, \$237, and \$145 in 2013, 2012, and 2011, respectively.
-The change in the valuation allowance represents a reduction related to the utilization and expiration of state net operating loss carryforwards.
+We have state net operating loss carryforwards aggregating \$891 at December 31, 2014 representing state tax benefits, net of federal taxes, of approximately \$579.
+These loss carryforwards are subject to between five, fifteen, and twenty-year carryforward periods, with \$8 expiring after 2016, \$6 expiring after 2017, \$2 expiring after 2018 and \$875 expiring beyond 2019.
+We have provided valuation allowances of \$313 and \$249 at December 31, 2014 and 2013 respectively, against the state tax loss carryforwards, representing the portion of carryforward losses that we believe are not likely to be realized.
+The net change in the total valuation allowance reflects a \$64 increase in 2014, and a \$42 and \$237 decrease in 2013 and 2012, respectively.
+The valuation allowance was increased in the current year to offset the corresponding increase to the deferred tax asset associated with state net operating loss carryforwards and was reduced in 2013 and 2012 respectively for the utilization and expiration of state net operating loss carryforwards.

-A reconciliation of our 2013, 2012, and 2011 income tax provision to total income taxes at the statutory federal tax rate is as follows:
+A reconciliation of our 2014, 2013, and 2012 income tax provision to total income taxes at the statutory federal tax rate is as follows: